TotallyNewGuy/sn-intern-project/README.md

-# Sleep Number work project diagram
+# Sleep Number - intership project introduction
-This is a briefly introduction of what I did in the Sleep Number.
+This is a briefly introduction of what I did duiring my first internship at Sleep Number(2022 summer).
 I draw two diagrams to explain the structure.

+## A. Built a data automation pipeline from IoT devices to AWS
 1. Used Spring Cloud, Spring Boot and Kafka to build a Data Platform capture 1 billion bio-data a day.
 2. Built a CI/CD Pipeline to process Parquet and Protocol Buffer files from Kafka using Pandas.
 3. Optimized AWS Lambda function with multiprocessing that make 30% Cost Reduction in pipeline.